pgustafs/galaxy-role-skeleton/README.md

 ##### Roles long name

-Used as the roles repository name in cases where you have a single role per repository.
+Use a "long" role name in cases where you have a single role per git repository.

 ```shell
 ansible-role-myrole